red/docs/preprocessor.md

 * a word! value: a Parse keyword, like a datatype name or `skip` for matching *all* values.
 * a block! value: a Parse dialect rule.

 `start` and `end` argument are references delimiting the matched pattern in the source code.
-The return value needs to a reference to the resuming position.
+The return value needs to be a reference to the resuming position.

 **Examples**